-If lean inventory management does make sense for your restaurant, it’s essential to have the right tech stack in place to support it.
+If lean inventory principles make sense for your restaurant, it's essential to have the right tech stack in place to support it.
 An inventory management tool integrated with your POS system can help you make the transition smoothly.

 A strong inventory tracking solution such as MarketMan will help you keep accurate, real-time counts of your stocktake, and send you alerts when it's time to reorder.
 And since portion control is key to keeping your inventory in check, MarketMan offers a cookbook feature that keeps every recipe on your menu and its exact ingredients in one place.

 Keep track of your invoices, as well as your vendors, to make sure your orders are coming when you need them, as well.

 Lean inventory management techniques can help you lower all of the costs related to inventory.
 The trick is to lay down a plan and get the right software tools in place before you begin.

 Train your staff in lean techniques to make them lean practitioners and encourage them to identify areas on your kitchen for process improvement.
 Evaluate orders from each supplier you use to create a lean supply chain.
 That will help you keep your PAR level and make your kitchen run more smoothly.